 Make-It-Poseable:

-Make-It-Poseable re-poses any 3D humanoid model in a single feed-forward pass.
-Unlike auto-rigging or generative approaches that often suffer from skinning artifacts or limited controllability, our latent posing paradigm robustly handles challenging cases and produces high-fidelity animation results.
+Make-It-Poseable re-poses any 3D character model in a single feed-forward pass.
+Unlike auto-rigging or generative approaches that often suffer from skinning artifacts or limited controllability, our latent posing paradigm robustly handles challenging cases and produces high-fidelity results.

 Abstract